gc3-uzh-ch/gridka-school/tutorial/basic_services.rst

 We are going to install both MySQL and RabbitMQ on the same server, but on a production environment you may want to have them installed on different servers and/or in HA.
-The following instructions are intended to be used for both scenarios.

-..
-QUESTION: What does it mean "the following instructions are intended to be used on both scnearios"?
-Which schenarios exactly?

 Now please move on the db-node where we have to install the MySQL server.
 In order to do that please execute::